 These business model features in China are not common to the business model we employ elsewhere in the world, and based on the direct selling licenses we have received and the terms of those which we hope to receive in the future to conduct direct selling in China, our business model in China will continue to incorporate some or all of these features.
 The direct selling regulations require us to apply for various approvals to conduct direct selling in China.
 The process for obtaining the necessary licenses to conduct direct selling is protracted and cumbersome and involves multiple layers of Chinese governmental authorities and numerous governmental employees at each layer.
 While direct selling licenses are centrally issued, such licenses are generally valid only in the jurisdictions within which related approvals have been obtained.
 Such approvals are generally awarded on local and provincial bases, and the approval process requires involvement with multiple ministries at each level.
 Our participation and conduct during the approval process is guided not only by distinct Chinese practices and customs, but is also subject to applicable laws of China and the other jurisdictions in which we operate our business, including the United States, as well as our internal code of ethics.
-There is always a risk that in attempting to comply with local customs and practices in China during the application process or otherwise, we will fail to comply with requirements applicable to us in China itself or in other jurisdictions, and any such failure to comply with applicable requirements could prevent us from obtaining the direct selling licenses or related local or provincial approvals.
+There is always a risk that in attempting to comply with local customs and practices in China during the applicable requirements could prevent us from obtaining the direct selling licenses or related local or provincial approvals.
 Furthermore, we rely on certain key personnel in China to assist us during the approval process, and the loss of any such key personnel could delay or hinder our ability to obtain licenses or related approvals.
-For all of the above reasons, there can be no assurance that we will obtain additional direct selling licenses or related approvals to
+For all of the above reasons, there can be no assurance that we will obtain additional direct selling licenses or related approvals to expand into any or all of the localities or provinces in China to assist us during the approval process.
+Our inability to obtain, retain, or renew any or all of the licen